Frindsbury: Middle Ages

 Bishop Gilbert de Glanvill claimed Frinsdsbury back from the monks "as belonging to the maintenance of his table" in 1185.
-According to Hasted the bishop succeeded in obtaining the church, but the manor remained in the possession of the monks until the Dissolution of the Monasteries under Henry VIII in 1523.
+According to Hasted the bishop succeeded in obtaining the church, but the manor remained in the possession of the monks until the dissolution of the monasteries under Henry VIII in 1523.
 Barnard however records that in 1256, the church of Frindsbury (and thus the income) was returned to the Bishop.
 In 1279 and again in 1293, 1314 and 1357 the bishop of Rochester claimed liberties in the lands of the priory of Frindsbury as well as all lands belonging to the church.
 In 1348 the manor was confirmed as being in the possession of the prior of Rochester, reconfirmed in 1295.
 In 1287 the manor, along with its appendages of Chattenden, Strood and Rede, were taxed at £24-6-8 (£24.33).

 Frindsbury Clubs.
 In 1291, there was an altercation between the Monks of Rochester and Newark Priory in Strood as a result of a communication difficulty.
 The good folk of Frindsbury soundly beat up the monks who were trespassing.
 However, the church sided with the monks, and on Whit Monday the Frindsbury lads had to do penance by walking to abbey and craving forgiveness carrying their clubs.
 This continued till none of the participants was alive.
 In the 18th century the boys of Frindsbury and Strood met up each May Day to have a faction fight, though it is unclear whether it was between themselves or against the boys from Rochester.

 Modern

-On 30 September 1894, the Local Government Board confirmed an order of Kent County Council, and Frindsbury civil parish was divided into Frindsbury Intra, and Frindsbury Extra.
+In 1891 the civil parish had a population of 5060.
+On 30 September 1894, the Local Government Board confirmed an order of Kent County Council, and Frindsbury parish was divided into Frindsbury Intra, and Frindsbury Extra.
 Intra joined the municipal borough of Rochester, while part of Frindsbury Extra joined Strood Rural District.
 The remaining part of Frindsbury Extra joined Rochester in 1934.
+It is now in the unparished area of Rochester.

 Modern day Frindsbury is often referred to as North Strood as it lies within the borders of the very northern part of the town, contiguous to the village of Wainscott.
 Its population is included in Strood's approximate 40,000 residents.
 Although Frindsbury is considered part of Strood, the parish of Frindsbury Extra lies outside the borders of Strood and comes under Rochester.
 The parish includes Upnor, Wainscott, Chattenden and various other small hamlets which are situated north of the main town Strood.

 Buildings

-The manor of Frindsbury
+The Manor of Frindsbury

-The manor house is a grade II listed farmhouse dating from the late 16th century.
+The Manor House is a grade II listed farmhouse dating from the late 16th century.
 In 1753 a new front was added to the existing building in the late Georgian style.
-The house consists of a central 3 storey block flanked by 2 storey wings.
-A 20th century porch has been added.
+The house consists of a central 3-storey block flanked by 2-storey wings.
+A 20th-century porch has been added.
 This is also referred to as Court Lodge Farm.
-The building was proposed for demolition in 1958.
+The building was proposed for demolition during March 1958.